SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-Two/project/spring-server-users/README.md

 ## README
-Describe use cases of admin operation (create user account for somebody) Separate context of use between users/ for admin and endpints with specfic commands for users
+Describe use cases of admin operation (create user account for somebody) Separate context of use between users/ for admin and endpints with specfic commands for users Password change verification is done via the subject of the jwt token provided in the auth header.
+Choosing username has downside that a user can create multiple accounts with the same email.